 preconstruction or construction loan a completed Loan Application

 Form is sent to the Bureau of Water Facilities Funding.
 Finally, a

 Loan Agreement drafted by the Department is executed by both parties

 to the loan.
-All forms are available on the Department’s website at
+All forms are available on the Department’s

 What is the timeline for getting funds?

 The process can be initiated upon request of a project sponsor

 at any time.
 However, the availability of funds is the greatest at

 the beginning of the State fiscal year.
 A hearing is held quarterly

 to allocate funds.
 Potential SRF program participants are encouraged